Mantaseus/Huion_Kamvas_Linux/README.md

     - Each byte represents a certain parameter
         - For example: For the Huion Kamvas Pro 13 the `x_pos_msb = data_packet[3]` and `x_pos_lsb = data_packet[2]`
     - It is possible that your graphics tablet arranges its data in a different way
-    - You can use `-t` optional argument when running the script to print the raw byte packets
+    - You can use `-r` optional argument when running the script to print the raw byte packets
         - Each column represents a piece of data being sent by the tablet
     - Observe how the values change when you perform certain actions
         - For example: Try to slowly move the pen from left to right and see how the values in the packet change.
 The values that change are most likely related to the X postion.
 Of those values, the byte changes more slowly is likely to be the MSB and the one that changes faster is likely to be the LSB.